 Rottnest Ferries depart from Hillarys Boat Harbour and take approximately 45 minutes.
 This is a good option if you’re staying in Perth’s northern suburbs.
 However, ferries from Hillarys are less frequent and only travel two or three times per day.
 They’re also slightly more expensive than departing from Fremantle.

 Most Rottnest Island ferry companies advertise return fares for $49.
-This, however, excludes the $19.50 admission fee for the island.
-There are also additional fees for extended stays, extra luggage, bicycles and other sports equipment.
+This, however, excludes the $20 admission fee for the island.
+There are also additional fees for bicycles, extra luggage, extended stays and sports equipment.

 To find cheap tickets to Rottnest Island, it’s worth checking the deals or special offers with each ferry company.
 They generally offer different perks under the deals or special offers section on their websites.

-Most ferry service companies offer mid-week discounts and free travel for kids.
+Some ferry service companies offer mid-week discounts and free travel for kids if you sign up to their club.
 I’ve also seen offers for free bike transport, discounts for afternoon departures and twilight specials.

 See the special deals sections here:

-You can also find discount coupons for ferry services to Rottnest in the Entertainment book , on Groupon.
+You can also find discount coupons for ferry services to Rottnest in the Entertainment book, West Rewards and sometimes on Groupon.
 An additional tip is if you’re a RAC member, you may also find cheap tickets to Rottnest on the RAC website.

 You can get to Rottnest by air.
 Flights are available with Rottnest Air Taxi Ozwest Aviation Swan River Seaplanes and Rotorvation if you prefer rotary aircraft.